Welcome to the Applied Relational Technology Limited (‘ART’) privacy notice.

 Email address: email@example.com

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.
+ART would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact ART in the first instance.

-Changes to the privacy notice and your duty to inform us of changes
+3.0 Changes to the privacy notice and your duty to inform ART of changes

-It is important that the personal data we hold about you is accurate and current.
-Please keep us informed if your personal data changes during your relationship with us.
+It is important that the personal data ART hold about you is accurate and current.
+Please keep ART informed if your personal data changes during your relationship with ART.

-The data we collect about you
+5.0 The data ART collects about you

-Personal data, or personal information, means any information about an individual from which that person can be identified.
+‘Personal Data’, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:
+ART may collect, use, store and transfer different kinds of personal data about you which ART has grouped together follows:

 - Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender.

-- Contact Data includes[billing address, delivery address, email address and telephone numbers.
+- Contact Data includes billing address, delivery address, email address and telephone numbers.